Yikez978/r2d2/README.md

 The Remote Rogue Device Detector gathers data from various sources to compile a list of potential rogue devices.

-Originally designed to run on a Windows network, it uses:
+Originally designed to run on a Windows network, it accesses:
-* DHCP
-* netsh.exe (to pull the dhcp leases)
+* Microsoft DHCP - netsh.exe (to pull the dhcp leases)
-* Active Directory
-* dsquery.exe (to pull AD entries)
+* Active Directory - dsquery.exe (to pull AD entries)
 * SCCM
-* NBTStat.exe
+* NBTStat.exe info - nmblookup on linux

-It can check for open ports to see if it appears to be running agents or services you might expect on a valid device.
+It checks for open/closed ports to see if it appears to be running agents or services you might expect on a valid device.

 Also resolves the vendor OUI from the MAC address to aid in tracking down the device.